ParfaitG/DATA_MIGRATION/README.md

 Additionally, some scripts require various libraries/modules (i.e., jdbc drivers in Java; PDO in PHP; pymysql in Python; RMySQL in R; and ODBC drivers for Access/Excel/SAS).

 1. #####CSV to SQL
    Each script in various forms uploads CSV data to connected CLData database table.
-Attached CSV is included.
+Attached CSV file is included.

 2. #####CSV to XML
    Each script outputs XML file.
 For document formatting, MS Access, Excel and SAS runs embedded XSLT stylesheets.
-Attached CSV is included.
+Attached CSV file is included.

 3. #####SQL to CSV
    Each script connects to database and queries CLData table for CSV output.
+Attached SQL create table code is included.

 4. #####SQL to XML
    Each script connects to database and queries CLData table for XML output.
 For document formatting, MS Access, Excel and SAS runs embedded XSLT stylesheets.
+Attached SQL create table code is included.

 5. #####XML to CSV
    Each script converts XML data to CSV format.
-Attached XML is included.
+Attached XML file is included.

 6. #####XML to SQL
    Each script in various forms uploads XML data to connected CLData database table.
-Attached XML is included.
+Attached XML file is included.